symfony/symfony-docs/book/templating.rst

 .. versionadded:: 2.1
     hinclude.js support was added in Symfony 2.1

-Controllers can be embedded asyncronously using the hinclude.js_ javascript library.
+Controllers can be embedded asynchronously using the hinclude.js_ javascript library.
 As the embedded content comes from another page (or controller for that matter), Symfony2 uses the standard ``render`` helper to configure ``hinclude`` tags: